What We Do

 - Close Reading and Writing to Learn

-- Writing to demonstrate deep understanding
+- Writing to demonstrate a deep understanding

-- Project based learning activities (science fair, robotics, and etc.)
+- Project-based learning activities (science fair, robotics, and etc.)

 - Building interdisciplinary understanding

-Belleview Middle serves South Marion County—including the communities of Belleview, Ocala and Summerfield.
+Belleview Middle serves South Marion County—including the communities of Belleview, Ocala, and Summerfield.
 We are located on County Road 467 near Belleview, FL.
-The beautiful 40 acre campus consists of nine brick and mortar buildings.
+The beautiful 40-acre campus consists of nine brick and mortar buildings.
 We serve students in grades six through eight.
 Our current enrollment is approximately 1,300 students.

 Belleview Middle School Cambridge Teachers set high expectations for our students.
 A Cambridge teacher is trained in the Cambridge model of a spiral curriculum.
 Teachers attend on-going instructional training to ensure that our students are offered the most up-to-date instructional strategies to help prepare our students for the college, careers and the future.